the1Riddle/Go-socket.io/README.md

-# WARNING

-**This repo is archived.
-Please check the forked one https://github.com/feederco/go-socket.io.**

-# go-socket.io
+# Go socket.io

 go-socket.io is library an implementation of [Socket.IO](http://socket.io) in Golang, which is a realtime application framework.

 Current this library supports 1.4 version of the Socket.IO client.
 It supports room, namespaces and broadcast at now.

 **Help wanted** This project is looking for contributors to help fix bugs and implement new features.
-Please check [Issue 192](https://github.com/googollee/go-socket.io/issues/192).
 All help is much appreciated.

 ## Badges